Get travel and medical insurance

 Security Status Last Updated: 17 March 2020

-You can find further information on the current situation regarding Covid-19 in Switzerland from the Federal Office of Public Health here.
+Switzerland categorises countries or regions as high-risk and updates the list of high-risk countries regularly.
+We encourage all citizens to check this list before travel, as it may be updated at short notice. witzerland is not currently included in the European Centre for Disease Prevention and Control’s mapping system.
+You can find further information on the current situation regarding COVID-19 in Switzerland from the Federal Office of Public Health here.
 Please note that additional regulations may be in place depending on the decision of cantonal authorities.

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.